softbankrobotics-labs/maplocalizeandmove/README.md

 localize.async().run();
 </code></pre>

-+Note:+ If you need, the robot can also readjust automatically and go to its precise base location with a simple [GoTo](https://developer.softbankrobotics.com/pepper-qisdk/api/motion/reference/goto action):
++Note:+ If you need, the robot can also readjust automatically and go to its precise base location with a simple [GoTo](https://developer.softbankrobotics.com/pepper-qisdk/api/motion/reference/goto) action:
 <pre><code class="java">
 // Add a listener to get the map when localized. localize.addOnStatusChangedListener(localizationStatus -> {